-I am embarking on a No Spend Summer.
+I am embarking on a No Spend Challenge this summer.
 If there’s one thing I’ve learned about frugality, it’s this: it is far, FAR easier to curb one’s spending if one has a strong, powerful goal.

 Frugality for its own sake isn’t sustainable for most.
 But it can become an exercise in creativity (which makes it fun!) when you’re making progress towards a dream.

-This summer my husband and I are attempting to save a down payment for a house.
+This summer my husband and I are saving a down payment for a house.
 Neither one of us has ever purchased a home, so it’s a bit scary.
-It feels foreign and very grown up.
 But it’s the right move for us, and it’s time.
-Which also makes it the right time for a No Spend Summer.
+Which also makes it the right time for a No Spend Challenge.

 I’ve done “No Spend” challenges before.
 Sometimes they’ve lasted a week, sometimes a month, sometimes for a longer season (for instance when I got out of debt the first time and helped my husband do the same).